Can You Get Pregnant From Precum?

 However, due to the possibility of pregnancy with sperm-contaminated precum, the pull-out method is not reliable for preventing pregnancy.

-Studies show there is a 4% chance of pregnancy when the pull-out method is used correctly.
+Studies show a 4% chance of pregnancy when the pull-out method is used correctly.
 And by “correctly,” we mean your partner removes his penis from your vagina before ejaculation.

 However, you need to account for human error, which is high given the circumstances of arousal.
 This ups the chances of pregnancy from precum to about 22% during your fertile window.